-Shrimp and Crab Enchiladas are the perfect balance of the fabulous seafood flavors of succulent large shrimp and decadent lump Crab with all the Mexican flavors wrapped in a deliciously complex Red Enchilada sauce.
-Voted as one of the best comfort foods for dinner by family and friends alike.
+Shrimp and Crab Enchiladas are the perfect balance of the fabulous seafood flavors of jumbo succulent shrimp and decadent lump Crab with all the Mexican flavors wrapped in a deliciously complex Red Enchilada sauce and voted as one of the best comfort foods for dinner by family and friends alike.

 How can you go wrong with a recipe that gets voted best comfort food by your friends and family?
-I don’t know about you, but that just makes my little heart go pitter patter Y’all.
-Puts a little smile on Mama’s face knowing that something I love to eat was enjoyed so much at dinner.
+I don’t know about you, but that makes my little heart go pitter-patter Y’all.
+Puts a slight smile on Mama’s face knowing that something I love to eat was enjoyed so much at dinner.

-Some of you are thinking, I want a lot right?
-I know, I know, but you don’t understand, I really want that smoky tasting culinary deliciousness of sauce to embrace my inner Foodie.
+Some of you are thinking, and I want a lot.
+I know, I know, but you don’t understand, I want that smoky-tasting culinary deliciousness of sauce to embrace my inner Foodie.
 I want it to hug me and kiss my tastebuds in a way that no other sauce can compare.

 It’s like Italian-American food compared to Italian food you would enjoy while in Italy.
-The American-Italian tastes good, but you were really looking for great instead.
-Tex-Mex sauce is the American version of Mexican food, the ingredients aren’t quite the same…sigh.
+The American-Italian tastes good, but you were looking for great instead.
+Tex-Mex sauce is the American version of Mexican food; the ingredients aren’t quite the same…sigh.

-I am also hungry for seafood and a ton of cheese too, yes I apparently am a big cheese monster today.
+I am also hungry for seafood and a ton of cheese, too.
+Yes, I am a big cheese monster today.
 Don’t judge me…Please.
-I can’t help myself I want, what I want today.
+I can’t help myself, and I want what I want today.
 Have you ever done that?
-You just can’t stop until you get what you want.
+You can’t stop until you get what you want.

-Another crazy question, how funny is it that I want an Authentic Red Enchilada Sauce Y’all but want to add a ton of gooey American-style Colby-Jack cheese to my recipe?
+Another stupid question, how funny is it that I want an Authentic Red Enchilada Sauce Y’all, but want to add a ton of gooey American-style Colby-Jack cheese to my recipe?
 Ugh, I am a real weirdo today, aren’t I?
 I admit it.
 Ha Ha!

 Inquiring minds want to know, what’s your favorite enchilada filling to use in your enchiladas?
 What kind of cheese do you prefer?
-Let me know in the comment section below like I said, I am always on the lookout for something new to try.
+Let me know in the comment section below.
+As I said; I am always on the lookout for something new to try.

 Ingredient List for Enchilada Sauce: